Deadlock are a German Melodic Death Metal Band. The band was formed in 1997. The band's lyrical themes are widely vegan/human rights based.

 - Running Gag: Hired as bassist for this band?
 It won't be too long before you get promoted to someone else's job.

-- Soprano and Gravel: Sabine does clean vocals while John Gahlert does the harsh ones.
+- Soprano and Gravel: Sabine (later Margi) performs the clean vocals while Johannes Prem (eventually ex-bassist John Gahlert) does the harsh ones.

 - Special Guest: